-- In an uptrend, prices typically remain equal to or higher than the previous period’s closing price.
+- In an uptrend, prices typically remain equal to or higher than the previous closing price.

-- Likewise, in a market downtrend, the price is likely to remain equal to or lower than the preceding period’s closing price.
+- Likewise, in a market downtrend, the price will likely remain equal to or lower than the preceding period’s closing price.

 In the image below, the blue line is the fast stochastic %K line.
 The red line signal line is a 3-period moving average of %K, referred to as the slow stochastic %D line.